vyfor/cord.nvim/.github/wiki/Configuration.md

 - `:Cord update` - Update the server executable using the configured update mode (fetch by default)
   - `:Cord update fetch` - Fetch the server executable from GitHub using `curl`
   - `:Cord update build` - Build the server executable using `cargo`
+- `:Cord status` - Show connection status
+- `:Cord check` - Check for server updates
+- `:Cord version` - Show current server version
+- `:Cord restart` - Restart the server
 - `:Cord shutdown` - Disconnect from Discord and shutdown the server
-- `:Cord restart` - Restart the server executable

 ### Cursor Update Mode